bpvand/PyTimeVar/README.md

 ## Support
 The documentation of the package can found at the github repository https://github.com/bpvand/PyTimeVar, and at ReadTheDocs https://pytimevar.readthedocs.io/en/latest/
-Any questions and comments on the PyTimeVar package can be raised via email to vandersluis@ese.eur.nl.
+For any questions or feedback regarding the PyTimeVar package, please feel free to contact the authors via email: vandersluis@ese.eur.nl; m3.song@student.vu.nl; yc.lin@vu.nl.